oxygenxml/oxygen-scripting-validation-action/README.md

 # Deployment to GitHub Pages

-After a successful run of the Validation Script, a "validationReport.html" file is created on the <i>gh-pages</i> branch.
+After a successful run of the <i>Oxygen Validation Script</i>, a "validationReport.html" file is created on the <i>gh-pages</i> branch.
 If you want this report to be published to GitHub Pages, all you have to do is go to Settings &rarr; Pages, and under <i>Build and deployment</i> section select the <i>gh-pages</i> branch instead of the <i>main</i> branch.
 The deployment workflow should automatically start and the report should be available shortly at: https://{userid}.github.io/{reponame}/validationReport.html.